Enterprise AI Vendor Evaluation: Designing Structured Scorecards

 Dimension 2: Governance Capability (20–30%)

-Scoring criteria include audit logging at the level of detail compliance requires, administrative controls for user access and data handling, model update disclosure practices and version pinning availability, staging environment access for pre-production testing, and deprecation notice periods relative to the organisation's migration requirements.
+Scoring criteria include audit logging at the level of detail compliance calls for, administrative controls for user access and data handling, model update disclosure practices and version pinning availability, staging environment access for pre-production testing, and deprecation notice periods relative to the organisation's migration requirements.

 Governance capability is typically the most heavily weighted dimension in a well-constructed scorecard.
 It is the dimension most closely correlated with the problems organisations encounter after deployment.
 Governance gaps discovered post-selection are substantially more expensive to address than governance requirements specified as evaluation criteria before selection.